jnozzi/cocoadev.com/markdown/KVOObservationFailing.md

 I seem to be having a problem with a manually registered observation.

-I have an object Obj with a key 'theArray' of type General/NSMutableArray.
-In the nib bindings are set up such that an General/NSTableView is bound to theArray (General/NSArrayController -> General/NSController).
+I have an object Obj with a key 'theArray' of type NSMutableArray.
+In the nib bindings are set up such that an NSTableView is bound to theArray (NSArrayController -> NSController).
 This all works fine.

 The problem lies in another object which has registered for KVO via the following line:
 [Obj addObserver:self forKeyPath:@"theArray" options:0 context:NULL];

-Now, when adding rows and the like via General/NSArrayController everything works fine.
+Now, when adding rows and the like via NSArrayController everything works fine.
 The observe: function gets called and all is well.
-However, if one changes the value of a field directly from the General/NSTableView or another bound General/NSTextField, the observe: method is not called.
-The value of theArray changes, as seen with a manual General/NSLog(), but no KVO observe: gets called.
+However, if one changes the value of a field directly from the NSTableView or another bound NSTextField, the observe: method is not called.
+The value of theArray changes, as seen with a manual NSLog(), but no KVO observe: gets called.
 Does anyone have any ideas as to how i could get notifications of _all_ changes done through KVC?

 Hope I've been clear,
-General/JohnLaxson
+JohnLaxson

 ----

 You are registering for notifications of the array key.
-If I understand you correctly you modify members of this array, e.g.     General/theArray objectAtIndex:0] setValue:@"for" forKey:@"bar"] and expect a notification to be sent for the array key?
+If I understand you correctly you modify members of this array, e.g.     theArray objectAtIndex:0] setValue:@"for" forKey:@"bar"] and expect a notification to be sent for the array key?

 But this key do **not** change.

 There is unfortunately no easy way to do what you want to, this is why I started to investigate on [[BindingsBehindTheScenes, because I wanted to add this functionality myself.

-More precisely, when objects were added to the array, the array would observe all keys of this object and when one got changed, the array would send     willChange:valuesAtIndexes:forKey:/    didChange:valuesAtIndexes:forKey: to super, with the change kind set to     General/NSKeyValueChangeSetting.
+More precisely, when objects were added to the array, the array would observe all keys of this object and when one got changed, the array would send     willChange:valuesAtIndexes:forKey:/    didChange:valuesAtIndexes:forKey: to super, with the change kind set to     NSKeyValueChangeSetting.

 The current array controllers will react on such a change (i.e. redraw the changed items if shown in a table view).